aben20807/GMDL/README.md

 ## Known issues

+If it shows "404.
+That’s an error.", it means that the file is not shared.
+Please share the image(s) first

 1. Need to refresh page (F5) after uploading new images
-2. Only support image files
+2. Only support image files (see `postfix` in `injected.js`)
-3. Language should be eithor English or 繁體中文
+3. Language should be either English or 繁體中文 (see `postfix` in `injected.js`)
-4. To copy the link, you need to use Shift key + right click
+4. To copy the link directly, you need to use the Shift key + right click on the generated link

 ## Disclaimer